How To Become a Bartender in Illinois

 Beverage Alcohol Sellers and Servers Education and Training (BASSET) is simply the training requirement for any alcohol servers in Illinois.

-There are several options for completing the necessary course, whether that is online, in-person at a designated premise, or even a combination of both.
+There are several options for completing the required course, whether online, in-person at a designated premise, or even a combination of both.

 It takes roughly four hours to complete and includes information on topics such as the following: